-Most of these analytical models were developed under the assumption that the undeformed chip thickness follows the Rayleigh distribution while some using the assumption of normal distribution instead of Rayleigh distribution.
+Most of these analytical models were developed under the assumption that the undeformed chip thickness follows the Rayleigh distribution while some used the assumption of normal distribution instead of Rayleigh distribution.
 Based on Malkin’s model (Eq.3), Ding et al. [60] developed the maximum undeformed chip thickness model of the CBN grinding wheel by using the Johnson transformation and its inverse transformation which was highlighted earlier in Table 1.
 In this work, the influence of the undeformed chip thickness non-uniformity on the surface roughness was considered and compared with the model of Malkin on the expression of the undeformed chip thickness non-uniformity.
 A comparison of the two models is shown in Fig. 13, which indicates that the model developed in the latter work can better express the non-uniformity of the undeformed chip thickness.
 Moreover, it was found from Fig. 13 (b) that the undeformed chip thickness of the CBN wheel tends to follow a normal distribution rather than a Rayleigh distribution.